What is On-page SEO?

 Anchor text linking is the hypertext links within the copy that go to other web pages to refer to supporting information on the subject.
-The anchor text can also be a citation to give credit for the source you used to find the information or ideas you are applying to your content.
+The anchor text linking can also be a citation to give credit for the source you used to find the information or ideas you are applying to your content.
 Anchor text linking will provide you with more authority in the search engines, but make sure the sites and pages you're are linking to are high quality.
 Low-quality pages and sites might hurt your rankings.

 Make sure you use sources for your articles and content.
 Give credit where credit is due.

 Use descriptive words instead of using 'click here.'
 People have been reading information on the internet long enough to understand how a link works.

 Have anchor text linking to other pages within your website too.
 Make sure these additional pages are relevant to the subject on the webpage.

 Image Optimization, what is it?

 Image optimization is a big deal when your web page is loading onto your customers' devices.
 If the images are not optimized, the site will take too long to load, and you may lose their attention, sending them to your competitor.

 Image Alt Text, what is it?

-Image alt text is another area people don't know about or don't know how or why they should include on their on-page SEO.
+Image alt text is another area people don't know about or don't know how or why they should include in their on-page SEO.
 Many people use a screen reader to read their internet information to them.
 When you add image alt text, you are telling the listener what the image represents.
 FYI Google does give a higher ranking to pages that include image alt text.

 Make sure you add image alt text to all images, including your logo.